Backblaze + Cloudflare

 This logs you in for the current terminal session.
 If you close the terminal, you'll need to re-run this.

-Credentials are stored in a .b2_account_info
+Credentials are stored in a .b2_account_info file, usually in your home directory.

 8. Upload your files